 I attach a .zip containing shader.frag (among other files), and two .png images; good.png and bad.png.

-shader.frag is taken from http://glslsandbox.com/ and is meant to produce an image looking like good.png.
+shader.frag is taken from http://glslsandbox.com/ (some acks below for the original source) and is meant to produce an image looking like good.png.

 - Windows 10